Another way to be there.

 with Steve Martin, Daryl Hannah

-Founded to raise awareness for literary, Letters Live hosts events where performers read aloud memorable letters.
+Founded to raise awareness for literacy, Letters Live hosts events where performers read aloud memorable letters.
 Touching and funny, and definitely worth a look.

 LETTERS OF NOTE